 Invest in physical protection

 This is the most straightforward approach.
-Purchasing a protective case for every student’s Chromebook in your district may seem pricy at first, but the ROI you’ll receive from preventing future damages far exceeds the initial purchasing cost.
+Purchasing a protective Chromebook case for school devices may seem pricy at first, but the ROI you’ll receive from preventing future damages far exceeds the initial purchasing cost.

 Purchase Chromebook insurance